 Lower Back and Hip Injuries

-Common lower back and hip injuries can stem from improper technique or pushing yourself too far during your practice.
+Common lower back and hip injuries can arise from improper technique or pushing yourself too far during your practice.
 Always listen to your body and avoid forcing your limits, as this can create imbalances or pain.

 Knee and Ankle Injuries